siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/350-2025-03-04-implementing-sticky-headers-and-grid-lists-in-jetpack-compose.md

   - Sticky Headers
   - Grid Lists
 ---
 Jetpack Compose, Android’s modern toolkit for building native UI, has revolutionized the way developers create user interfaces.
 With its declarative approach, Compose simplifies UI development, making it more intuitive and efficient.
 One of the common UI patterns in mobile applications is the use of sticky headers and grid lists.
 These components are essential for organizing content in a structured and visually appealing manner.
-In this blog post, we’ll explore how to implement sticky headers and grid lists in Jetpack Compose, providing you with a comprehensive guide to enhance your app’s UI.
+In this article, we’ll explore how to implement sticky headers and grid lists in Jetpack Compose, providing you with a comprehensive guide to enhance your app’s UI.

 ## Understanding Sticky Headers and Grid Lists